The ESAIC Train the Trainer Course

-The course is made up of two one week modules which are separated by six months.
+The course (formerly known as teach the teacher course) is made up of two one week modules which are separated by six months.
 The first week is usually held in the autumn, and the second week in the spring.

 At the end of this 2 week course we expect you will be able to: